-Self-discipline and happiness seem to be two contradicting concepts, and using them in the same sentence is unacceptable.
-Self-discipline brings to mind the idea of “work and effort”, while happiness is usually associated with “pleasure” and the absence work.
+Self-discipline and happiness seem to be two contradicting concepts, and using them in the same sentence seems totally unacceptable.
+Self-discipline brings to mind the idea of “work and effort”, while happiness is usually associated with “pleasure” and the absence of work.

 For most, self-discipline can never be the source of what makes them happy because the relationship with what it means to be happy is misplaced.

 Happiness is not the absence of work, it is the absence of guilt, shame, regret, anger, resentment, frustration, sadness, self-doubt, fear, boredom, stress, anxiety, loneliness, and all negative emotions.

 Absence of work may give you momentary gratification, but the absence of self-discipline and wasting time with momentary gratifications ultimately results in un-ending negative feelings.

 Importance of Self-Discipline